adbayb/esvisitor/esvisitor/README.md

 -   Tiny module with zero dependencies (less than 300B 🚀)
 -   Apply the visitor design pattern in a functional way with ease
--   Tree-structure agnostic (AST whatever the underlying parser, custom tree, ...).
+-   Data structure agnostic (a custom tree, a parser-specific abstract syntax tree, ...).
     Any hashmap-like structure can be visited as long as each node exposes a `type` field

 <br>